 Get sound advice.
 Some conflicts over money come from simply not being aware of your options.
 Ask someone you trust to refer you to a qualified financial adviser who will respect your particular priorities.

-Keep in mind that “wrong attitudes about money leads to bad decisions.”
-We pray if you aren’t using your money in a way that honors each other and honors God you will make the effort to start to change things today.
+Please make this a matter of prayer.
+If you aren’t using your money in a way that honors each other and honors God, we hope you will make the effort to start to change things today.

 Cindy and Steve Wright